In your Medical School interview

 - PrEP may promote drug-resistant HIV if people take PrEP without knowing they are HIV-positive or become HIV-positive when they are on a break from taking PrEP.

 As an aspiring medic, it is important to have awareness of PrEP and its presence within the UK as well as its relevance to those with HIV-positive partners.
 It could also be a good topic to bring up when answering ethics questions during your interview.
-Some example questions you could be asked include:
+An example question could be:

 - Should PrEP be freely and widely available?
 Why or why not?